Career Timeline of Cole Caufield: Major Achievements and Milestones

 2018: Won Silver Medal at U18 WJC

-In 2018, Cole Caufield represented the United States and won a silver medal at the U18 World Junior Championship (WJC).
+In 2018, Cole Caufield won a silver medal at the U18 World Junior Championship (WJC) representing the United States.

-In late 2018, Team USA won the 2018 Five Nations Cup in the Czech Republic, during which Cole Caufield recorded seven goals and two assists in four games.
+In late 2018, Cole Caufield and Team USA emerged victorious in the 2018 Five Nations Cup held in the Czech Republic.
+Caufield significantly contributed to the win by scoring seven goals and providing two assists across four games.

-On April 27, 2019, Cole Caufield tied Alex Ovechkin's single tournament goals record with 14 at the 2019 IIHF World U18 Championship (U18 WJC), en route to a bronze medal.
+On April 27, 2019, Cole Caufield matched Alex Ovechkin's single tournament goals record with 14 at the 2019 IIHF World U18 Championship (U18 WJC), ultimately securing a bronze medal.
+He was also named the Most Valuable Player, Best Forward, and was selected for the tournament all-star team.

 June 21, 2019: Selected by Montreal Canadiens in NHL Draft